define-private-public/Masala/README.md

 ==================
 Masala is an experimental game engine written in C++(14), Qt 5.x and OpenGL.
-My goal was to see if I could make a cross platform game engine where the developer used ChaiScript to write all of the game logic.
+My goal was to see if I could make a cross platform game engine where the developer uses ChaiScript to write all of the game logic.

 Unfortunately, I ran into performance issues when I tried to create mass amounts of objects inside of ChaiScript, and determined that the current implementation